TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/TroubleShooting/Php/Index.rst

 Install Tool
 """"""""""""

-In the Install Tool the section "Basic Configuration" informs about missing PHP modules and problematic settings.
+In the Install Tool the section "System environment" informs about missing PHP modules and problematic settings.

 E.g. the PHP extensions openssl and fileinfo must be enabled.
-This can be done by adding (or uncommenting) the following lines to the [PHP] section in php.ini::
+This can be done by adding (or uncommenting) the following lines in the [PHP] section in php.ini::

    extension=fileinfo.so